Top spots for whale-watching in South Australia

-It’s now South Australia’s whale-watching season.
-Start planning your next coastal road trip with these tips.
+South Australia’s whale-watching season is in full-swing.
+Start planning your next coastal road-trip with these tips.

 Whales visit the entire length of South Australia’s coastline, making our state a whale-watching paradise with an endless choice of scenery.